TimothyMeadows/storagepooljs/README.md

 # storagepool.js

 This is a javascript library designed to run in all desktop, and mobile browsers that can support the [IndexedDB API](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
-It functions much like most cloud based Storage API's that exist seperating data between containers, and blobs.
+It functions much like most cloud based Storage API's that exist separating data between containers, and blobs.

 This library is capable of large file storage in the browser.
 You can reach 500 MB in both desktop, and mobile browsers without any notices or warnings.
 Moving beyond 500 MB may result in a prompt from the browser to the user requesting if they will allow more space to be stored.
-Some mobile browsers will deny any attempt to store more than 1 GB of space reguardless of the users input.
+Some mobile browsers will deny any attempt to store more than 1 GB of space regardless of the users input.

 ### StoragePool(contianerName:string, containerVersion:number):Promise